 - Intermediate: 4 sets of 10 - 20 reps

-- Exercise One Seated Dumbbell Press Dumbbell shoulder press places the emphasis on your medial head, while barbell shoulder press puts more emphasis on your front head.
+Shoulders - Exercise One Seated Dumbbell Press Dumbbell shoulder press places the emphasis on your medial head, while barbell shoulder press puts more emphasis on your front head.
 During this exercise, stabilizer muscles directly involved because each arm/shoulder is independent of the other.
 (You can not help your weaker shoulder with the driving force of the stronger one as with barbell press).
 Seated in an upright chair/bench, push the weight up so your arms are almost straight above your head.
 (Don't lock your elbows) Slowly lower the weight to the point where the dumbbells are inches away from your shoulder, then press up again.

 - Beginners: 3 sets of 10 - 15 reps